6 Best Skyline Views of Atlanta

 View of Atlanta from Kennesaw Mountain | iStock

-Why We Like It: The newest view of Atlanta comes with family fun – a slide, Heege tower, mini-golf, midway games, snacks and more.
+Why We Like It: This view of Atlanta comes with family fun – a slide, Heege Tower, mini-golf, midway games, snacks and more.

 168 Luckie St. NW, Atlanta

 Why We Like It: Families can soar almost 20 stories above Centennial Olympic Park in a gondola on this Ferris wheel for a great view of the park and surrounding skyscrapers.
 The park offers a playground, fun in the Rings Fountain and special festivals and events for families.